ModuBots/TOS-PP/Terms Of Services.md

 ## 6. Intellectual Property

-All content, including code, design, trademarks, and branding associated with ModuBot, is owned by ModuBot or its licensors.
+All content, including code, design, trademarks, and branding associated with ModuBots, is owned by ModuBots or its licensors.
 You may not copy, modify, distribute, or create derivative works without explicit permission, except for open-source bots where credit is required.

 ## 7. Limitation of Liability

-ModuBot is provided "as is" and "as available" without warranties of any kind.
-To the fullest extent permitted by law, ModuBot is not liable for any direct, indirect, incidental, or consequential damages resulting from the use or inability to use our Services.
+ModuBots is provided "as is" and "as available" without warranties of any kind.
+To the fullest extent permitted by law, ModuBots is not liable for any direct, indirect, incidental, or consequential damages resulting from the use or inability to use our Services.

 ## 8. Termination